 The swan-neck deformity is caused by prolonged DIP flexion with dorsal subluxation of lateral bands and PIP joint hyperextension.

 It takes a while before Isabelle and her Mum return to the ED for X-ray.
 Fortunately, the analgesia seems to have had some effect, and Isabelle is more relaxed.
-You review the X-ray and do not identify a fracture.
+You reviewed the X-ray and did not identify a fracture.

-On examination, you confirm there is a flexion deformity at the DIP joint and note that Isabelle is unable to actively extend at the DIP joint.
+On examination, you confirm a flexion deformity at the DIP joint and note that Isabelle cannot actively extend at the DIP joint.
 Suspecting a mallet injury, you apply an extension splint and refer Isabelle to plastics.
 They opt to treat the injury conservatively with an extension splint at the DIP joint for six weeks.
 They give Mum and Isabelle careful advice about compliance with splinting and give her an appointment for follow-up in outpatients.

 Central Slip Injuries: zone III injury

-Michael is a 15-year-old talented basketball player.
-He was playing in a school league basketball final three days ago when he felt a sudden sharp pain in his left middle finger after a failed attempt at catching the ball.
-He played until the end of the game but attended a minor injuries unit the following day as his finger was swollen and painful at the PIP joint.
+Michael is a talented 15-year-old basketball player.
+Three days ago, he was playing in a school league basketball final when he felt a sudden sharp pain in his left middle finger after a failed attempt at catching the ball.
+He played until the end of the game but attended a minor injuries unit the following day, as his finger was swollen and painful at the PIP joint.

 After a normal X-ray, he was diagnosed with a soft tissue injury and discharged home with his fingers buddy-strapped.
 However, his pain has not improved, and he can’t fully extend his finger at the PIP joint, so his dad brings him to your ED.
 He has a digital copy of the X-Ray for you to review.